AdmiralX7/unemployedStudios/CursorInstruction/flowArchitecture.md

 # Game Development Flow Architecture

 This document outlines the high-level architecture for our game development flow using CrewAI.
-This flow orchestrates multiple specialized crews to create a complete HTML5 game.
+This flow orchestrates multiple specialized crews to create a complete HTML5 game based on the provided template.

+## Template Integration Strategy

+Our game development now follows a template-based approach, where all code must integrate with the provided HTML5 game template.
+The template provides three main classes:

+1. **Game** - Main class that initializes and coordinates game functionality
+2. **GameLogic** - Handles game rules, mechanics, and state
+3. **GameUI** - Manages rendering and user interface elements

+All crews will generate code that extends or enhances these existing classes rather than creating separate JS files.

 ## Flow Structure with Execution Model